APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [CoreLogic](https://www.corelogic.com/) - Provides high quality parcel data, providing instant access to detailed property characteristics, sales records, valuation and digital copies of current county assessor documents.

+### Infrastructure

+- [Mapillary](https://www.mapillary.com/) - Access street-level imagery and AI-derived map data from all over the world.
+Fill in the gaps by requesting new coverage or capturing your own with an easy to use mobile app.

 ## Planning Data Specifications
 A collection of urban planning related data specifications and standards for use as part of programs & projects.

+### Travel Behavior

+- [Replica](https://replicahq.com/platform) -  Replica is a data platform providing rich origin-destination, spend, and scenario impact analysis based on an activity based modeling process.

+- [SafeGraph](https://www.safegraph.com/) -  Points of interest (POI) provider using mobile trace data to provide visitor insights data for commercial places in the United States.

+- [StreetLight Data](https://www.streetlightdata.com/) - Provides data using smartphones as sensors to measure vehicles, bikes, and pedestrians across North America.
+Carry out your mission on time and under budget, with 24/7 access to counts, O-D, and other metrics you need.
 ---

 ### Transportation